enricostara/pixerise/README.md

 Special thanks to:
 - [Gabriel Gambetta](https://github.com/ggambetta) and his amazing book [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch), which inspired many of the rendering techniques used in this project
-- [Windsurf](https://github.com/codeium/windsurf), the excellent agentic IDE that made this project feasible
+- [Windsurf](https://codeium.com/windsurf), the excellent agentic IDE that made this project feasible in a few months by working after dinner
 - The NumPy and Numba teams for their awesome libraries